 Children's National is one of the nation's few hospitals with a dedicated program for infants, children, and teens with common and complex pediatric gynecological concerns.
 Our exceptional expertise in both pediatric gynecology and surgery also allows us to provide surgical treatment for rare conditions and anomalies most often or only seen in children.

-The Pediatric Gynecology Program's multidisciplinary team includes nationally recognized experts in pediatric Gynecology, Urology, Endocrinology, Fetal Medicine, Oncology, Adolescent Medicine and Genetics.
-Because we care exclusively for children, you can be assured that Children's surgeons are among the most experienced in minimally invasive surgical treatments for children and teens with these conditions:
+The Pediatric Gynecology Program's multidisciplinary team includes nationally recognized experts in pediatric Gynecology, Urology, Endocrinology, Prenatal Pediatrics, Oncology, Adolescent Medicine and Genetics.
+Because we care exclusively for children, you can be assured that Children's National surgeons are among the most experienced in minimally invasive surgical treatments for children and teens with these conditions:

 - Differences in sex development (a condition at birth affecting gender anatomy)

 - Congenital and acquired genital anomalies